 You’re most likely not going to win a contract from someone if you don’t have an impressive profile.
 This is because there are many freelancers out there with super clean track records and compelling profiles.
 How you present yourself in terms of your expertise and experience really matters.
 The portfolio you share with your client must be relevant to the project at hand if you’re to be considered.

-Capture any other important thing that you believe would make you stand out, including a clear presentation of the payment schedule, and a straightforward call to action.
+Capture any other important thing that you believe would make you stand out in your website development proposal PDF, including a clear presentation of the payment schedule, and a straightforward call to action.

 By the time you’re receiving a request for a web development proposal, you’re most likely already acquainted with the workings of the development process.
 With all the tools in place, the design and development process is usually pretty straightforward.

 However, where the element of submitting a proposal slithers in, things might just get a little uncomfortable.
 If it’s the first time you’re receiving a request for a proposal, you may not even know which way to go.
 That’s understandable, not many programmers like the paperwork that precedes the real coding work.
 Most developers prefer spending most of their time doing what they do best, which is building websites.